pdntharusha/Hospital-Management-System-2023/README.md

 - **Add Doctors**: Manage doctor profiles and details. 👩‍⚕️
 - **Appointments**: Schedule and manage patient appointments. 📅

+### View Details 📊

+- **Patients**: View and update detailed information about registered patients, including contact details and medical records.
+- **Medical History**: Access a comprehensive history of each patient's medical conditions, treatments, and visit records.
+- **Doctors**: Review profiles of doctors, including their specialties, contact information, and availability.
+- **Appointments**: Monitor and manage scheduled appointments, including patient visits and doctor schedules.

 ## Technologies Used 💻

 - **ASP.NET**: For backend development and business logic.